Letters from Lodi

 You should also start practicing the pronunciation of Ancellotta (say ahn-chay-LOT-tah) because it is now going into a genuinely compelling and delicious red wine.
 The winery's very first vintage, the 2021 LangeTwins Family Redtail Vineyard Jahant-Lodi Red Blend ($38), is beautifully spiced, floral (violet-like), dry, sturdy and zesty, with a vivid purplish ruby color belying its even-keeled, medium bodied character.
 This sounds like a lot of other red wines, but it really isn't.

-We happened to experience our first taste of this Ancellotta-based red with Tonya Pitts, a visiting sommelier/journalist who is also a widely regarded as a super-taster.
+We happened to experience our first taste of this Ancellotta-based red with Tonya Pitts, a visiting sommelier/journalist who is also widely regarded as a super-taster.
 She appeared to be just as surprised by how bright, upbeat yet seamlessly balanced this unusual blend turned out to be.

-In her usual articulate fashion Ms. Pitts shared these observations: "The wine has a little bit of blueberry, but it's the skin of the blueberry, not the meat.
+In her usual articulate fashion, Ms. Pitts shared these observations: "The wine has a little bit of blueberry, but it's the skin of the blueberry, not the meat.
 It's not sweet, yet it's very intense in its fruit profile.
 There is some black tea, plus a distinct pepper jam quality.
 That is, a spiciness that is similar to jam mixed with chili pepper, the type of pepper jam you can easily find in several guises on the market."

 Logic tells you that this unexpected blend's red pepper profile is the result of the interaction between Zinfandel and Ancellotta.
 Zinfandel is well known for its intrinsic black pepper character, but never a red chile component.
 In all likelihood, it's the Ancellotta that contributes the unique spice of this particular blend.

-The wine's third component, Nero d'Avola, is not considered a "spice" varietal, although it is almost always produces a dark colored red with plenty of aroma, tannin and flavor.
+The wine's third component, Nero d'Avola, is not considered a "spice" varietal, although it almost always produces a dark colored red with plenty of aroma, tannin, and flavor.
 Nero d'Avola, however, can also be a little monochromatic and, often enough, more than a little earthy.
 Combined with Zinfandel and Ancellotta in the Redtail Vineyard blend, the Nero d'Avola's intrinsic ferocity comes across as considerably tamed, almost "civilized," sleek rather than rugged, silky rather than rough.

-The distinctively spiced profile of the LangeTwins Family Redtail Vineyard blend also strongly suggests meat dishes employing judicious doses of chile pepper, as you often find in Mexican, Cajun or even Thai cuisine.
+The distinctively spiced profile of the LangeTwins Family Redtail Vineyard blend also strongly suggests meat dishes employing judicious doses of chile pepper, as you often find in Mexican, Cajun, or even Thai cuisine.
 The Redtail Vineyard blend, in other words, just adds to our list of red wines we might love to sip with foods we love to eat most!

 The ongoing LangeTwins Family legacy